 Here are four instances when IDIs are better than focus groups:

-• When group interactions are unimportant or detrimental or if probing
+• When group interactions are unimportant or detrimental, or if probing

 • When laddering techniques or deep layers of information from probing are key to the process